-· · · · · · · · · · · · · · · · · · ·
+rigeney

+is recognised and lessons transferred

+if appropriate.
+It should also highlight

-improvement.
+areas for possible improvement.

-2 Any DDI monitoring machanism The Trust provided polyp date on the
+2 Any PPI monitoring mechanism The Trust did not present progress on

-2. , The Trust provided no up-date on the

-utilised by the Trust needs a recommendation.
+utilised by the Trust needs a this action

 verification element from the

 recipients of services to be built into

 it, to ensure that the perspective of

 the service user / carer and public

 feedback is fully integrated.

-3. Trust senior management should The Trust advised that the Trust
+3. Trust senior management should The Trust outlined that the Head of

-J.

-regularly reinforce the need for PPI Executive Team is fully committed to
+regularly reinforce the need for PPI Equality & Involvement inputs into

-considerations to be regarded an PPI.
+considerations to be regarded an Directorate Senior Management Team

-integral element of the responsibilities
+integral element of the responsibilities meetings and encourages all Teams to

-of staff and the organisation, whether
+of staff and the organisation, whether return progress on PPI.

-operating at the individual care or,
+operating at the individual care or

 strategic planning level.

-4 The Trust weeds to ensure that DDI is The Tweet estricted that the Tweet

-4. The Trust needs to ensure that PPI is The Trust advised that the Trust
+4. The Trust needs to ensure that PPI is 5.
+The Trust outlined the inclusion of a

-clearly built in as a formal key step in Executive Team is fully committed to
+clearly built in as a formal key step in section in the Equality Screening

-respect of the planning and delivery PPI.
+respect of the planning and delivery process which requires staff to

-of care for individuals and also for
+of care for individuals and also for evidence engagement with

-changes to services, with appropriate
+changes to services, with appropriate stakeholders as part of their statutory

-checks and balances built in to
+checks and balances built in to obligations.

 ensure compliance with the statutory

 responsibility.